rvagg/nodei.co/docs/DEPLOYMENT.md

 sudo tail -f /var/log/nodeico/app.log
 ```

+See [LOGGING.md](LOGGING.md) for details on the log format and debugging tips.

 ### Log Rotation (Optional)

 If you're using LOG_FILE, configure log rotation to prevent disk space issues: